numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 found common dtype instance to find a single dtype that represents all inputs and thus support for example mixed integer and floating point input.

-Any object which cannot be associated with a dtype will be handled as a sequence and discovered recursively.
+Any object which cannot be associated with a dtype will be handled as an array-like or sequence and discovered recursively.

 If one of the objects is an array, or array-like object, its datatype is used directly.
 In the case where the user provided a DType, it will be force-cast to the user given datatype (class).
-Force-casting is the current behaviour, and it may be made more restrictive in the future.
+Force-casting is the current behaviour, and this may be made more restrictive in the future.

+In the case that an object is neither a known type, an array-like, or a sequence.
+The object will be regarded as handled as being of ``object`` dtype.

 **Limitations:**